Are Hearing Aids Covered by Insurance, Medicaid, or FSAs?

 Other ways to lower the cost of hearing aids

-There are also now hearing aid companies selling high-quality devices directly to consumer, which can significantly lower costs.
-Lively, for instance, offers a pair of professionally programmed hearing aids are available for one payment of $1,850 or $78/month (with no interest financing), significantly less than many other companies charge for a single comparable device.
-A Lively hearing aid also includes many features that aren't standard features with other hearing aids, such as follow-up care with an audiologist as well as a simple and seamless mobile app.
+There are now hearing aid companies selling high-quality devices directly to consumers, which can significantly lower costs.
+Lively, for instance, offers a pair of professionally programmed hearing aids for one payment of $1,195 or $39/month (with no interest financing), significantly less than many other companies charge for a single comparable device.
+A Lively hearing aid also includes many features that aren't standard with other hearing aids, such as follow-up care with an audiologist as well as a simple and seamless mobile app.
 This ultimately makes hearing aids more accessible for anyone with hearing loss, but who doesn't have hearing aid insurance.

 No matter the cost, treating your hearing loss with a hearing aid is a health decision you should prioritize.
 At Lively, we're proud to keep costs low, and the quality of our devices and our services high — so that you can be happy with your purchase no matter your insurance situation.